fxzzi/NixOhEss/README.md

 I was tired of having to `git rebase` my laptop and pc dotfiles branches on my old dotfiles repo.
 This solves that :)

+fazziGO is configured for a single monitor gui with a few options.
+It also boasts full root disk encryption and secure boot with tpm, allowing for seamless bootup.